TorbenSDJohansen/HANA/README.md

 To replicate our results, follow the steps in the sections below.
 Note the following abbreviations used below:
 1. `DATADIR`: This is the directory where you store the HANA database.
 2. `ROOT`: This is the directory where you save a model and its output.
-Each neural network has its own `ROOT`.
+Each neural network should have its own `ROOT`.

 ### Clone Repository and Prepare Environment